Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

-Elementary schools in Florida are from Kindergarten to fifth grade.
-In order for your child to be eligible for kindergarten he should be five years old by September 1.
-There are K-8 Centers serving children from Kindergarten through 8th Grade, Middle Schools from 6th to 8th Grade and High School starts at 9th Grade.
+Elementary schools in Florida serve Kindergarten to fifth grade.
+Age eligibility for kindergarten: five (5) years old by September 1 of the school year.
+There are K-8 Centers serving children from Kindergarten through 8th Grade, Middle Schools from 6th to 8th Grade and High Schools, serving 9th Grade and higher.

-In Florida you will find different school concepts.
-In addition to regular public schools there are Magnet schools which are theme based schools.
-Usually Magnet programs are available from elementary to high schools.
-Charter schools are also available.
-Charter schools are public schools run similar to private schools. ---- Military connected children do have preference in magnet school programs as long as they meet the eligibility criteria.
-If you are interested in your child attending a magnet school program you should apply during the application period and mark on the application that your child is a military dependent.
-You will need to confirm that you are active military by submitting a copy of your orders to the School Registrar.
+In Florida you will find regular public schools, magnet schools, and charter schools.
+Charter schools are public schools run similar to private schools.
+Military-connected children may have preference in magnet school programs as long as they meet the eligibility criteria.
+For magnet schools, follow application deadline instructions and indicate that your child is a military dependent (active-duty orders are required as proof.)
 Selection is based on a lottery system.
 Miami-Dade Public School System accommodates military families in transition by allowing them to submit applications after the application deadline.
-Charter schools are another option.
-Unfortunately, at this time we do not have military preference in all charter schools; however; there are some charter schools that do provide military preference.
-Charter schools also select student using a lottery system; each school has its own application deadline, usually during the spring.
+Not all charter schools do not offer military preference.
+Charter schools use a lottery system; each school has its own application deadline, usually during the spring.
 If you are interested in applying for magnet or charter schools, please keep a copy of the application for your records with the date and name of school personnel receiving the application.
 For more information on Magnet or Charter schools and registration details, please contact your School Liaison Officer at 305-437-2633.

 In order to register your child in any of these schools, you will need to provide name and age verification, proof of address and health and immunization records.
-Active military personnel have a 30 day waiver to provide the school with a child's immunization records.
-Florida requires that school physicals be conducted by a doctor in the state.
+Active military personnel have a 30-day waiver to provide the school with a child's immunization records.
+Florida requires that school physicals be conducted by a doctor in Florida.
 The required state forms are available at the doctor's office.
-You can bring a copy of your child's immunization record and the doctor will transcribe the information onto the Florida form.
+Bring a copy of your child's immunization record and the doctor will transcribe the information onto the Florida form.

 Children attend schools in either Broward or Miami Dade County Public Schools.
-These counties offer magnet schools as well as Charter School programs.
+These counties offer magnet schools, charter schools, and home schooling options.
 For more information, please contact the School Liaison Officer at 305-437-2633.

 Current Agreements:

-You can pay for your children's college education years before they graduate from high school through Florida's Prepaid College Program.
+If your child intends to go to college in the state of Florida, you may opt to pay into their tuition before they graduate from high school through Florida's Prepaid College Program.
 This plan was designed to help parents beat the rising costs of tuition by locking in tuition at today's prices.
 To qualify, some residency requirements exist.

 You can choose to pay for this plan in either a lump sum or installments.
 The plan is financially guaranteed by the State of Florida.
 All funds paid into the program are invested in a trust fund, much like a pension plan.
 You can enter your child in the program anytime from birth through 11th grade.
 Pending acceptance, your child may attend any one of Florida's four-year universities or 27 community colleges.